-In July I spent a blissful week on the Greek island of Zakynthos, soaking up the sun and seeking out the best spots for swimming and sunbathing.
-With my teenage daughter and several of her friends coming along, I had some willing companions to test out the sunloungers and find the best places to perfect your tan or cool off with a dip in the sea.
-Here are our favourite beaches and swimming places on Zante, both favourites from previous visits and new discoveries from this trip.
+I regularly visit the Greek island of Zakynthos (also known as Zante), soaking up the sun and seeking out the best spots for swimming and sunbathing.
+On this trip, with my teenage daughter and several of her friends coming along, I had some willing companions to test out the sun loungers and find the best places to perfect your tan or cool off with a dip in the sea.
+Here are some of the best beaches in Zakynthos, both favourites from previous visits and new discoveries from this trip.

 Navagio or Smuggler’s Cove is the beach that makes it onto the cover of practically every book or postcard from Zante.
 The beach is only accessible by boat and is a stopping off point for every boat trip around the north of the island.
-I haven’t personally taken the trip that lands you on this beach but I have looked down on the beach from the viewing platform on the cliffs above where you can take the iconic postcard shot.
-The beach has a rusty old wreck half buried in the sand of a ship that went aground in the 1980s, while supposedly smuggling cigarettes.
+You can also look down on the beach from the viewing platform on the cliffs above where you can take the iconic postcard shot.
+The beach has a rusty old wreck half buried in the sand of a ship that went aground in the 1980’s, while supposedly smuggling cigarettes.
 The presence of the wreck there seems to add to the photogenic appeal and make this one of the most photographed beaches in Greece.

 Swimming from the rocks

-This is a smaller beach with easy road access near Vassilikos and in past years we’ve been there we enjoyed the unspoilt aspect of the beach.
+This is a smaller beach with easy road access near Vassilikos and in past years we’ve been there we enjoyed the unspoiled aspect of the beach.
 However on the last visit we did find that the beach was so covered with sun lounger that you could barely walk by which I found rather annoying.
-There were two beach bars when I was there last, one a more traditional taverna, the other a rather trendy beach bar that seemed to have taken over the far end of the beach.
-The thing I particularly enjoy about Porto Zoro is the large rocks at one end that are great for swimming and snorkeling.
+There were two beach bars when I was there last, one a more traditional taverns, the other a rather trendy beach bar that seemed to have taken over the far end of the beach.
+The thing I particularly enjoy about Porto Zorro is the large rocks at one end that are an ideal place for snorkelling in Zakynthos.

-You can get on to Vassilikos beach from several different turn-offs from the main coast road, each with signs pointing you to different named beaches, such as Ionian beach or Banana beach where there are watersports.
+You can get on to Vasilikos beach from several different turn-offs from the main coast road, each with signs pointing you to different named beaches, such as Ionian beach or Banana beach where there are water sports.
 In fact it’s one long beach and you can park in one place then walk along to a different spot.
-We parked near the attractive stone built taverna and walked along to the rather trendy beach bar where we settled on sun loungers and bought some drinks.
+We parked near the attractive stone built taverns and walked along to the rather trendy beach bar where we settled on sun loungers and bought some drinks.
 The sand is lovely here and the sea shallow although I don’t think this beach is as interesting as some of the others for swimming as the outlook is straight out to sea.
-If you want watersports head to the far end at Banana Beach where you can hire jetskis or do paragliding or be dragged through the water on an inflatable.
+If you want watersports head to the far end at Banana Beach where you can hire jet skis or do paragliding or be dragged through the water on an inflatable.

 Agios Sostis Port